• Skip to main content

 Step to amke spice mix and marinate chapli kabab.

-1. Dry roast whole spices (coriander, cumin, pomegranate, and fennel seeds) in a pan for 1 minute until fragrant.
+1. Dry roast whole spices (coriander, cumin, pomegranate seeds, and fennel seeds) in a pan for 1 minute until fragrant.

-4. Take mince in a bowl, add onions, clarified butter, chapli kabab spice mix, green chilies, ginger, garlic, and fresh coriander, and mix well.
+4. Take mince in a large mixing bowl, add onions, clarified butter, chapli kabab spice mix, green chilies, ginger, garlic, and fresh coriander leaves (cilantro), and mix well.
 Marinate for 30 minutes at least.
 (Preferably 4-6 hours in the fridge.)

 Steps to roll and fry chapli kabab.

 1. Before making the kababs, add an egg, tomatoes, and cornmeal.
-Cornmeal makes the kabab crunchy alternately you can also add wheat flour.
+Cornmeal makes the kabab crunchy alternately you can also add chickpea flour.

 2. Do a taste test by frying a small petty of kabab.
 Adjust spices and salt if required.
 This step is not necessary but it is always worth the effort to get the perfect taste.

-3. Now roll out a flat patty (kabab) from mince dough.
+3. Now roll out a flat patty (kabab) from meat mixture.
 The size of a restaurant-style kabab is very big.
 We find these smaller and single-serving kababs easier to handle. ( You can embed a slice of tomato instead of adding chopped tomato in each petty, but it is mostly discarded and not eaten.)

 How to serve?

 Honestly, I'm a big fan of chapli kabab and I can eat all of it alone.
-Spicy mint coriander chutney or tamarind chutney or raita pair well with these kababs.
+Spicy green chutney, tamarind chutney, salad, or raita pair well with these kababs.
 Traditionally, these are served with tandoori naan.

-But they taste great with rice too like afghani Pulao.
-They pair as great protein side with daal chawal too.
+But they taste great with rice too like Afghani Pulao.
+They pair as a great protein side with daal chawal too.

 • Ground Meat: you can use ground beef, lamb, or chicken for this recipe.
 Remember the fattier the better.